shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

   }
 }, [wallet]);

-// if user is not undefined then show user name and user avatar in ui
+// if the user is not undefined then show user name and user avatar in UI
 // otherwise show signup form to the user

 {